mrgw454/CoCo-Pi-Installer/README.md

     select-project-build.sh
     A menu of projects to compile and install will be presented.
 I suggest starting with lwtools, toolshed and gcc6809.
 Having these projects installed first will allow successful building of other projects.

 The rest of this should be familiar.
-The same CoCo-Pi Menus are there (for lanuching emulators, downloading software, etc.).
+The same CoCo-Pi Menus are there (for launching emulators, downloading software, etc.).
 I'm sure you will encounter issues/bugs.

 This method of obtaining and using CoCo-Pi is a big departure from a "ready to go" SD card image.
 Due to nature of the Raspebrry Pi OS (and the packages / settings it uses) this method of installing CoCo-Pi may still need to be tied specific version(s) of the Raspberry Pi OS.